nexssp/cli/README.md

 Programmer 2.0.6, NodeJS v12.13.1
 ```

-## Installation Windows

-Just download installer: <a id="raw-url" href="https://raw.githubusercontent.com/nexssp/cli/master/installer/nexss-programmer-x64.exe">nexss-programmer-x64.exe</a> or 32bit version <a id="raw-url" href="https://raw.githubusercontent.com/nexssp/cli/master/installer/nexss-programmer-x86.exe">nexss-programmer-x86.exe</a>

-If you would like to install it manualy please go to this secion.

 ![Nexss Programmer - The innovative tool for programmers - programming tool](NexssProgrammer-innovative-tool-languagesList.jpg)

 ## How to start learning computer programming?